prateekbh/preact-material-components/README.md

 ## FAQ
 ### Error while using preact-material-components with **less**
-If you are using less-loader you have set **strictMath: true** in your webpack config
+If you are using less-loader you have to set **strictMath: true** option in your webpack config
 ```
 {
 	loader: 'less-loader',